top of page

 Lincoln University - Scruggs University Center Ballroom

-The Patron Event will start promptly at 7:30 AM on March 12th, 2025 at Lincoln University - Scruggs University Center Ballroom, 819 Chestnut Street, Jefferson City, MO.
+The Patron Event will start promptly at 7:30 AM on March 11th, 2026 at Lincoln University - Scruggs University Center Ballroom, 819 Chestnut Street, Jefferson City, MO.
 This year’s featured speaker will be Monty Gibson.
-Thank you to our breakfast sponsor Osage Ambulances and Diamond Pet Foods as our speaker sponsor.
+Thank you to our breakfast sponsors Osage Ambulances, Diamond Pet Foods, Google Fiber.

 EVENT SCHEDULE